silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/video-how-to-connect-an-app.md

 ---
-description: This video shows how to connect an App integration to Cerby to centrally manage the users and assets of your seat-based and paid social apps
+description: "This video shows how to connect an App integration to Cerby to centrally manage the users and assets of your seat-based and paid social apps"
 intercom_id: 9025939
 ---